 With such age, the female German shepherd may become gloomy as she cannot understand what is going inside her body.

 It’s during this stage that nine-month German shepherds may start fathering or nursing their first pups.
 So be on the look.
 Ensure your dog is monitored throughout -not unless you want more puppies around your house.

 Caring for Your Nine Months German shepherd (Diet Exercise, Grooming)

 Diet of a German shepherd Puppy

 Is the diet of a nine months German shepherd puppy special?
 Well, No!
-Like every other dog breed the diet you give your nine months German shepherd will affect its physical and mental health.
+Like every other dog breed, the diet you give your nine-month-old German shepherd will affect its physical and mental health.